How to Use This Calculator

 Monitor Your Top Category's Health

 While diversification is good, closely watch the health of your top revenue-generating category.
-A decline here can disproportionately impact overall revenue.
-Develop contingency plans or invest in its continued growth to maintain stability.
+In the default example, Category A at 50.0% is dominant -- a decline here would wipe out half your revenue.
+Develop contingency plans or invest in its continued growth.

 Set Diversification Targets